paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

 ## § 1145.
 Health benefits
 **(a) Transitional Health Care.—**

-(1) For the time period described in paragraph (4), a member of the armed forces who is separated from active duty as described in paragraph (2) (and the dependents of the member) shall be entitled to receive—
+(1) For the time period described in paragraph (4), a member of the armed forces who is separated from active service as described in paragraph (2) (and the dependents of the member) shall be entitled to receive—

   (A) except as provided in paragraph (3), medical and dental care under [section 1076 of this title](./chapter-055-medical-and-dental-care.md#section-1076) in the same manner as a dependent described in subsection (a)(2) of such section; and